-During the 12 months prior to the audit, FCI La Tuna reported one allegation of sexual abuse.
-The Auditor reviewed the allegation thoroughly and systematically to ensure each case contained the required documentation, and that all procedures were completed as required.
+During the 12 months prior to the audit, FCI Safford reported three allegations of sexual abuse and one allegation of sexual harassment.
+The three sexual abuse investigations were still pending the investigation process and were unable to be reviewed at the time of the on-site visit.
+The Auditor reviewed the sexual harassment allegation thoroughly and systematically to ensure the case contained the required documentation, and that all procedures were completed as required.

 The Auditor found the case contained all the appropriate documentation, and determined that the incident was investigated promptly, thoroughly, and objectively by a qualified Special Investigative Agent who has received training and education and has the authority to conduct such investigations.
-The Auditor noted the file contained documentation to include but not limited to the initial incident report, SIS report, PREA OneSource Checklist, Memorandums, Institution Medical Assessment, Psychology Report, Hospital Report (if applicable), 30 Day Sexual Abuse Incident Review, 90-day Retaliation Checks, Photographs, Crime Scene log, Chain of Custody, SENTRY documentation, and Victim Notification.
+The Auditor noted the file contained documentation to include but not limited to the initial incident report, SIS report, PREA OneSource Checklist, Memorandums, Institution Medical Assessment, Psychology Report, Hospital Report (if applicable), 30 Day Sexual Abuse Incident Review (if applicable), 90-day Retaliation Checks, Photographs, Crime Scene log, Chain of Custody, SENTRY documentation, and Victim Notification.